pnwairfire/bluesky/README.md

     docker-machine ls

+Subsequently, you'll need to start the vm with:

+    docker-machine start docker-default

-Set env vars so that your docker knows how to find the docker host:
+Once it's running, set env vars so that your docker knows how to find the docker host:

     eval "$(docker-machine env docker-default)"